sorendunn/sorendunn.github.io/_pages/about.md

 News
 =====
+- *February 14th, 2025*: I released [Agentless Lite](https://github.com/sorendunn/Agentless-Lite) - a generalized, lightweight adaptation of the Agentless scaffold which is competitive with SOTA agents while only requiring sampling from a single RAG prompt.
 - *January 31st, 2025*: Agentless used by both DeepSeek and OpenAI to evaluate their new reasoning models (r1 and o3-mini) on SWE-bench
 - *Dec 2nd, 2024*: Integrated Agentless with <ins>Claude 3.5 Sonnet</ins> to achieve 40.7% solve rate on SWE-bench lite and 50.8% solve rate on SWE-bench verified
 - *Oct 28th, 2024*: Released <ins>OpenAutoCoder-Agentless 1.5</ins> which increases Agentless performance from 27.3% to 32.00% on SWE-bench lite